Halloween Safety: Tips & Tricks

 Tips for trick-or-treaters

-- Kids should carry a cell phone and parents should go over how to call 911 if they are lost or have an emergency.
+> Kids should carry a cell phone.
+Parents: Instruct your children when to call 911 if they are lost or have an emergency.

 If you or someone you know is experiencing a life-threatening emergency, call 911.